Sick Days – Regular Sector (Day)

 Every year on September 1, seven (7) sick days are credited to each full-time Regular sector teacher, and to any teacher on a full-time charge in Continuing Education; for part-time teachers, this number is prorated to their workload.
 The seven days constitute your ‘current sick days’ for the year and are not cumulative.
 However, if the total number of sick days in your bank is less than or equal to thirteen (13) on June 30, your unused current sick days are added to your sick bank.
 (No unused current sick days are added to your bank if you have more than thirteen sick days in your bank.)
 Unused days cannot be converted into cash.

-If you take a leave (other than a parental leave or a sick leave), the seven current sick days are adjusted on a pro rata basis to the impact of the leave on your availability.
+If you take a leave (other than a parental leave), the seven current sick days are adjusted on a prorated basis to the impact of the leave on your availability.

 WHAT SHOULD I DO IF I’M SICK?